-2.2 'BOTTOM UP' ESTIMATING TECHNIQUE
+3.2 'BOTTOM UP' ESTIMATING TECHNIQUE

 Bottom-up estimating uses the estimates of individual work packages or activities (as defined by the Work Breakdown Structure) which are then summarised or "rolled up" to determine an overall cost estimate for the project.
 This type of estimate is generally more accurate than other methods since it is looking at costs from a more granular perspective.
 Each line item in the Bottom-up build should be suitably justified including why it is efficient.
-The Bottom-up approach is used to produce the estimates for Access Arrangement projects that are currently in progress and approved beyond the Gate 1 phase.

-2.2.1 ADVANTAGES OF BOTTOM-UP ESTIMATING
+3.2.1 ADVANTAGES OF BOTTOM-UP ESTIMATING